Major storm hits Northeast, more than foot of snow forecast

 Lara Pagano, a meteorologist with the National Weather Service, said a nor’easter developing off the mid-Atlantic coast will be a “pretty slow mover” as it brings heavy snow and strong winds through Tuesday.

 “It’s going to be a prolonged event,” Pagano said.
-“We have snow that had made its way across much of Pennsylvania and into southern portions of New York and into Connecticut and much of New Jersey.”

 As of Monday morning, some areas had already gotten 3 to 5 inches (7.6 to 12.7 centimeters) of snow, with 6 inches (15.2 centimeters) in parts of Pennsylvania, she said.
 In parts of New Jersey, 7 inches (17.8 centimeters) already was reported as of Monday morning.

+In-person learning was canceled in school districts across the Northeast on Monday, and many COVID-19 vaccination sites were closed.
+New York City Mayor Bill de Blasio said on MSNBC Monday morning that he hoped city-run vaccination sites could reopen on Tuesday.

-New Jersey Gov. Phil Murphy on Sunday declared a state of emergency in order to deploy resources.
-He also closed all state government offices for nonessential personnel and the state’s six mega sites that distribute COVID-19 vaccines.
+New Jersey Gov. Phil Murphy declared a state of emergency on Sunday and closed all state government offices for nonessential personnel.

-In New York, many vaccination appointements for Monday needed to be canceled as well.
+Hundreds of flights were canceled at the region’s major airports on Monday.
+Transportation officials said on Twitter that 81% of flights were canceled at New York’s LaGuardia Airport and 75% at Newark Liberty Airport.

+Amtrak canceled all Acela service between Boston and Washington and Pennsylvanian service between New York and Pittsburgh.
+Amtrak’s Northeast Regional, Keystone Service and Empire Service were operating on limited or modified schedules.

 All New Jersey Transit trains and buses were suspended, except for the Atlantic City Rail Line.
-New York Waterway ferries also were suspended.
-Amtrak modified its train service, canceling some trains.
+New York Waterway ferries were suspended.

 In recent days, a storm system blanketed parts of the Midwest, with some areas getting the most snow in several years.
 Ohio, Washington, D.C., and parts of Virginia also received snow.